jessicamvs/youarehungry/README.md

 Lillian
 1. most difficult for me:
 2. most proud of:

-# youarehungry
+# You Are Hungry

-Code Fellows 301n3
-Jessica, Nassir, Patrick, Lillian
+A recipe search and shopping list app for Code Fellows 301n3 final project.
+Final app found here: [You Are Hungry!](https://youarehungry.herokuapp.com/ "You Are Hungry!").

 ## Problem Statement and MVP
 User wants to search for a recipe, and save ingredients to a list for shopping.